The Full TV Schedule For The First Round Of The 2021 NCAA Tournament

-On Sunday evening, the full 68-team bracket was unveiled for the 2021 NCAA Men’s Basketball Tournament, with Gonzaga, Baylor, Illinois, and Michigan earning the top seeds.
-The entire tournament will be played in Indianapolis, spread across a variety of venues in the Indy area, starting Thursday, May 18 with the First Four and the first and second rounds of the tournament taking place Friday to Monday.
+The full 68-team bracket was unveiled for the 2021 NCAA Men’s Basketball Tournament on Sunday, with Gonzaga, Baylor, Illinois, and Michigan earning the top seeds.
+The entire tournament will be played in Indianapolis, spread across a variety of venues in the Indy area, and started Thursday, May 18 with the First Four, with the first and second rounds of the tournament taking place Friday to Monday.

 Here is the full schedule of tip times, TV networks, and broadcast teams for next week’s action (all times Eastern):